Mōʻiliʻili, Hawaii: Parks and recreation

 The City and County of Honolulu operates Mōʻiliʻili Neighborhood Park.

 The Mōʻiliʻili Community Center was established around 1950 and originated from the Mōʻiliʻili Japanese Language School, a Japanese-language school established by Kihachi and Shika Kashiwabara in 1906.
-At its pre-World War II peak this Japanese school had over 1,000 students.
+At its pre-World War II peak, the school had over 1,000 students.
 Non-Japanese persons transferred board positions to non-Japanese and had a Boy Scout troop moved into one of the school's buildings to prevent the school from being confiscated during the war.
 The Mōʻiliʻili Community Association received the school's lands and assets in 1945, leading to the establishment of the community center.
 In 1996 the community center had programs for 660 children and about 600 adults of all ages.